TeamDeltaHacks/WildfiresAI/README.md

 # [WildfiresAI](https://wildfires.ml/)

-Using ML to help prepare for wildfires
+Using Machine Learning to Help Prepare for Wildfires

 Learn More: https://devpost.com/software/wildfiresai